Skip to main content

 note

-To add Net Banking (India) to your checkout, contact our Client Experience.
+To add Net Banking to your checkout, contact our Client Experience.

 One-Time Payments

-1. On the Cleverbridge checkout, the customer selects the bank to make the payment through.
+1. On the Cleverbridge checkout, the customer selects NetBanking payment option, and defines the bank to make the payment through.

-4. The Customer is redirected to the bank portal and authorizes the payment.
+4. The customer is redirected to the bank portal.
+Following the log-in, the customer is requested to confirm the payment.

-5. Cleverbridge automatically updates the order to Paid, and delivery details are displayed on the Purchase Confirmation page.
+5. Cleverbridge automatically updates the order to Paid, and the customer is redirected back to the Cleverbridge confirmation page.

-Processing is near-instant, and order status in Cleverbridge updates automatically.
+Processing is typically proceeds within a few seconds.
 The method is supported by 85+ banks.

 Subscriptions